Technical Reports: By Sponsoring Agency

 Our collection includes a large number of Department of Energy (DOE) reports.
 These reports typically have technical report numbers beginning with "DOE," although reports produced under the sponsorship of the DOE national labs usually have their own report number prefix codes assigned to them ("BNL," for Brookhaven National Laboratory, for example).

 In addition, the DOE Office of Scientific & Technical Information maintains SciTech Connect, which merges the contents of two separate databases (the DOE Information Bridge and the Energy Citations Database).
 SciTech Connect includes technical reports, bibliographic citations, journal articles, conference papers, books, multimedia, and data information sponsored by DOE.
-This includes over 2.5 million citations, including citations to 1.4 million journal articles, 364,000 of which have digital object identifiers (DOIs) linking to full-text articles on publishers’ websites.
-SciTech Connect also has over 313,000 full-text DOE sponsored science and technical reports; most of these are post-1991, but close to 85,000 of the reports were published prior to 1990.
+This includes over 2.85 million citations, including citations to 1.5 million journal articles, 1 million of which have digital object identifiers (DOIs) linking to full-text articles on publishers’ websites.
+SciTech Connect also has over 440,000 full-text DOE sponsored science and technical reports; most of these are post-1991, but over 143,000 of the reports were published prior to 1991.

 You can search for and access NASA technical reports and other publications through its NASA Technical Reports Server (NTRS).